Applying for Income Tax Advance Ruling

 |5||Applicant to reply to IRAS with proposed edits and reasons for the edits, or confirmation that no edit is required||Within 6 weeks from the date IRAS sends the second summary1 2|

-1 If a reply is not received by the timeline mentioned, IRAS may proceed to upload the ruling summary on the IRAS website after 6 months from the date of the ruling.
+1 If a reply is not received by the timeline mentioned, IRAS may proceed to upload the ruling summary on the IRAS website after 6 months or 9 months (as the case may be) from the date of the ruling.

 2 IRAS may consider requests for extension of time to reply on the summary on a case-by-case basis.
 Such extensions are to be requested for at least 1 week before the original deadline lapses.